What numbers are important to know in my business?

 Short term Asset: Debtors (people who owe you money)

-Long-Term Aset: Property
+Long-Term Asset: Property

 Your balance sheet tells you how much money.
 It shows you your retained income.
 If you are looking to sell your business, retained income will be looked at to see if the business is making any money.